 This means that you should add high-quality pinnable images to your posts and place your share buttons strategically.
 You can also ask your readers to pin the posts for future reference.
 The layout of your website is also very crucial.

-Use social warfare pro plugin.
-This pro version allows you to set a Pinterest specific image for each post together with the title and description.
+Use the Social Snap plugin.
+This pro version allows you to set a Pinterest-specific image for each post together with the title and description.
 When a reader clicks on the pin button, only the set image is pinned.
 This is crucial so that you do not give your readers a hard time deciding which image among several options to pin.

 You also don’t want your visitors to pin horizontal non-related images that could be on your sidebar or below the content section

 5) Create a Pin-Worthy Image

 A pinnable image is of the right size and quality.
 You need to create vertical images.
 Pinterest recommends 736 by 1102 pixels.
 If you are using Canva, then their Pinterest templates are of this size.
 You may need to make your images a little bit longer especially if you are creating an infographic.

 A right-quality graphic uses high-quality images, vibrant colors, readable fonts, and the right font sizes.
 Embrace color psychology and color combinations.
 Yellow goes well with Green, and White and Black are good minimalist colors.
 Generally, warm colors such as red, orange, and pink are preferred to dull colors.